 It is a powerful sedative that acts as a central nervous system depressant.
-It is significantly stronger than other common sedatives like Valium.
+It is significantly more potent than other common sedatives like Valium.

 Rohypnol, also known as flunitrazepam, among other names, is an intermediate-acting benzodiazepine that is used in some countries in short-term treatment to treat severe insomnia and as a premedication in surgical procedures and initially to induce anesthesia.

-As with other hypnotics, rohypnol should be used strictly short-term only or by those with chronic insomnia occasionally.
-Rohypnol has been referred to as a date rape drug, although its incidence is very rare in reported rape cases.
+As with other hypnotics, Rohypnol should be used strictly short-term only or by those with chronic insomnia occasionally.
+Rohypnol has been referred to as a date rape drug, although its incidence is infrequent in reported rape cases.

-It can also release growth hormones that increase the user’s muscles, which may make it popular with those looking for a quick physical boost.
+It can also release growth hormones that increase the user’s muscles, making it popular with those looking for a quick physical boost.